 New Orleans Style Barbecue Shrimp

 New Orleans Barbecue Shrimp has actually very little to do with barbecue.
 Popular in Louisiana, the dish refers to sautéed shrimp in a Worcestershire-spiked butter sauce.
-Normally, it’s made with an insane amount of butter, and the shrimp are served shell-on so you eat with your hands.
-It’s incredibly delicious but not very practical for a family dinner, so I’ve created this simple and easy-to-eat version.
+Typically made with an insane amount of butter, the shrimp are served shell-on so you eat with your hands.
+It’s incredibly delicious but not very practical for a family dinner, so this is my simple and easy-to-eat version.
 Butter is still the main ingredient in the sauce but I’ve scaled the amount way back.
 If you keep shrimp in your freezer, it’s one of those dishes you can throw together at a moment’s notice.
-I usually serve it with buttered rice and a steamed green vegetable.
+And, bonus, kids love it!

 Before we get started, a few words on buying shrimp.
 While fresh seafood is obviously superior to frozen, I always buy frozen shrimp.
 Fact is, unless you live on the coast, it’s near impossible to find truly fresh shrimp.
 The “fresh” shrimp you see in the seafood case at the supermarket is typically thawed frozen shrimp, and who knows how long it’s been sitting there.
 Almost all shrimp are cleaned and flash frozen shortly after being caught, so for the freshest shrimp, you’re better off buying frozen and defrosting it yourself.
 For this recipe, I buy extra large frozen shrimp labeled “shell split and deveined.”
 Come dinnertime, all I have to do is run the shrimp under warm water to quickly defrost and then peel.